Director and Editor in Chief

 Nina Obuljen, Nina.Obuljen@irmo.hr

-Jaka Primorac is Research Fellow at the Institute for International Relations (IMO), Zagreb, Croatia.
+Jaka Primorac is Research Associate at the Institute for Development and International Relations (IRMO), Zagreb, Croatia.

 Ms. Primorac holds a Ph.D. in Sociology from Faculty of Humanities and Social Sciencies, University of Zagreb, Croatia.